Smart Solar Battery Storage and EV Charging

-By having an integrated smart solar battery system linked to your solar EV charging station you can use the energy produced by your household solar panels which have been stored during the day to charge your car when you arrive home from work and not have to worry about your electricity costs during the most expensive time of the day.
+By having an integrated smart solar battery system linked to a smart solar charging station you can use the energy produced by your household solar panels which have been stored during the day to charge your car when you arrive home from work and not have to worry about your electricity costs during the most expensive time of the day.
 In addition, you will be powering your EV by electricity generated by the sun, which means a smaller carbon footprint with no CO2 emissions.
 With many workplaces, shopping centre’s and councils installing free EV charging stations in order to support the uptake of EV’s and their own green targets you might even be in the fortunate position of never having to pay for a charge.

 For those with large energy demands or for someone looking to go completely off-grid, then upgrades to the solar system and increased battery storage may be necessary with consideration also given to the type of EV, its charging speed and your daily driving habits.